JoVA: Unified Multimodal Learning for Joint Video-Audio Generation and Editing: Experiments

-\textbf{Comparison of Joint Self-Attention and Cross-Attention} To validate the effectiveness of our joint self-attention design, we compare it with two cross-attention variants.
-As illustrated in Fig.~\ref{fig:supp_cross_attention}, the key difference lies in how audio and video modalities interact.
-Our design processes both audio and video tokens together in a unified self-attention mechanism, allowing natural bidirectional information flow between modalities in a single layer.
-In contrast, cross-attention approaches compute cross-modal attention in parallel with self-attention by reusing the original attention parameters, where audio tokens attend to video tokens and vice versa.
-The variant with linear adaptation adds a linear projection layer to adapt the cross-attention output before combining it with the self-attention result, while the variant without linear adaptation directly adds the cross-attention output to self-attention.
+\textbf{Comparison of Joint Self-Attention and Cross-Attention}.
+To validate our joint self-attention design, we compare it with three cross-attention variants under identical capacity and training data.
+As shown in Fig.~\ref{fig:supp_cross_attention}, JoVA processes video, audio, and text tokens together in unified self-attention, enabling bidirectional multimodal interaction while reusing pretrained transformer parameters.
+In contrast, the sequential Ovi-style variant alternates cross-modal interaction, while the two parallel variants compute cross-modal attention alongside self-attention and merge the results either with or without an additional linear adaptation layer.

-Tab.~\ref{tab:attention_comparison} presents quantitative comparisons among the three fusion strategies.
-Our joint self-attention achieves the best LSE-C score (6.64) and significantly lower WER (0.18), demonstrating superior lip-speech synchronization compared to cross-attention variants.
-The cross-attention with linear adaptation performs particularly poorly (LSE-C: 1.63), suggesting that the linear adaptation layer may introduce semantic misalignment when combining self-attention and cross-attention outputs.
-For audio quality, joint self-attention achieves the best overall performance with highest scores in CE (5.46), CU (6.20), and PQ (6.45), along with lowest PC (1.71).
-In terms of video quality, while all methods achieve comparable motion score (MS $\approx$ 1.0), joint self-attention excels in aesthetic quality (AS: 0.47) and identity preservation (ID: 0.78).
-These results validate our design choice, demonstrating that unified multimodal processing through joint self-attention is essential for achieving high-quality, synchronized audio-visual generation without introducing additional parameters.

-\textbf{Additional Experiments with the Waver-1.6B Model} To further analyze the scalability and efficiency of our JoVA framework, we additionally conduct experiments using a smaller Waver-1.6B backbone.
-Since JoVA adopts separate video and audio branches (each with its own backbone), the total parameter counts for the 1.6B and 12B backbones are 3.2B ($1.6\mathrm{B}\times 2$) and 24B ($12\mathrm{B}\times 2$), respectively.

-Tab.~\ref{tab:uniavatar-bench} summarizes the results on UniAvatar-Bench, together with comparisons to Universe-1 and OVI.
-Even with only 3.2B parameters and 1.9M training samples, JoVA achieves a strong LSE-C score of 6.20, which significantly outperforms Universe-1 (1.62; 7.1B parameters; 6.4M samples) and is competitive with OVI (6.41; 10.9B; 30.7M).
-JoVA (3.2B) also achieves the lowest FD (0.68), and the best MS (1.05) among all methods, further demonstrating strong audio-visual alignment and video quality even with limited capacity.

-As shown in the main results, JoVA (24B) achieves the best or comparable performance across all metrics: LSE-C increases to 6.64, PQ improves to 6.45, and WER drops to 0.18.
-JoVA (24B) also achieves the top results in KL (0.63), CE (5.46), CU (6.20), PC (1.71), AS (0.47), and ID (0.78), and remains highly competitive in all other metrics.

-These results demonstrate that JoVA's joint self-attention and mouth-aware loss provide significant improvements in cross-modal alignment and generation quality, even at a small model scale, while consistently benefiting from increased model capacity.
-Notably, Universe-1 lags behind in lip-sync and multi-modal generation, despite having more parameters and training data.